 “Oga Etim, I will call you if I need anything for little madam.
 Thank you.
 Good night!”

 I said to Etim and then dropped the call.
 I suddenly began to feel nauseated after dropping the call.
 I wanted to hear more of what Mr. Etim had to say, but my heart was already hurting.
 So, Chyoma wouldn’t let me escort her to the airport, but she would let Akinyele?
 What was special about Akin?
 These were the rhetorical questions I had in my heart.
 Maybe time would answer these questions, but I wasn’t willing to be that patient.

 I hurriedly paused the thoughts racing through my mind, and made my way to the front door.

 “Y’hello!
 Have u been waiting for me?”
 Ndidi said.
-She was dressed up in Chelsea Fc colours, and had a smile on her face; the kind mourinho would have had when Chelsea was three goals up within 15mins into the first half of the game.
+She was dressed up in Chelsea Fc colors, and had a smile on her face; the kind Mourinho would have had when Chelsea was three goals up within 15mins in the first half of the game.
 Ndidi held a medium sized cooler with one hand, and a big pack of mixed fruit juice in the other.
 Joan had a tray in her hands.
 I could smell goat meat, fried rice, plantain and I was ‘thanking God it was Friday’ – it was party time.

 “Can we come in?”

 “Please do,” I replied, and then got out of the way so that they could walk past.